SembaMan's Hip Cloth

 This textile is two panels sewn together and is called a semba.
 It is worn for special ceremonies by the men of Ende in central Flores.
 It is made from natural dyes which the weavers in this area value over the common use of chemical dyes.
 Communities along the coast near Ende are both Christian and Muslim with common lineage and ancestors, and live together under shared adat customs.

 Warp ikat, commercial cotton, two panels sewn together to make a blanket, twisted fringe, natural dyes.
-Ikat, tied, dyed and woven by Nona Ahad in Ende Flores, 2020.
+Ikat, tied, dyed and woven in Ende, Flores, 2020.

 221 x 114 cm / 87 x 45 in